 How To Pick a Location

-Once I find some East-facing area (NE and SE also work), I look for photos in Google Images, 500px, and other sites, which include a location.
+Once I find some East-facing area (North-East and South-East also work), I look for photos in Google Images, 500px, and other sites, which include a location.
 This search gives me a general idea of what to expect from the area.

 The best way to prepare for the new area is to scout it before the sunrise.
-In the darkness, it could be hard to find a path, to measure distance, to see potential best spots.
+In the darkness, it could be hard to find a path, measure distance or see potential shooting spots.

-The first light appears around 30-40 minutes before sunrise, but you can start creating long exposure photos even earlier than that.
-I’ve seen clouds painted red 60 minutes before the dawn.
-Bear in mind; all faint colours will turn vivid and juicy on the final shot.
+The first light appears about 30-40 minutes before sunrise, but you can start creating long exposure photos even earlier than that.
+I’ve seen clouds painted red 60 minutes before dawn.
+Keep in mind that all faint colours will turn vivid and juicy on the final shot.

-- Change the focusing mode to manual so that when you press the shutter button next time, the camera doesn’t change the focus
+- Change the focusing mode to Manual so that when you press the shutter next time, the camera doesn’t change the focus.

 Be sure to change back to the Autofocus mode once you zoom in or out because of the so-called focus breathing effect.

-Typically, in the total darkness, 60+ minutes before sunrise, you could get a shutter speed anywhere from a couple of minutes for f/8 to ten minutes or more for f/16.
+Typically, in the total darkness, 60+ minutes before sunrise, you could get a shutter speed anywhere from a couple of minutes for f/8 to 10 minutes or more for f/16.